dominixz/PoEUnFreeze/README.md

 ### Windows Defender is detecting this as a virus
 The version that doesn't require .NET (`PoEUncrasher.-.Non.NET.zip`) runs into issues with false positives.
 It seems to be a [known issue](https://github.com/dotnet/runtime/issues/33745) with .NET/Windows Defender.
 Make sure you have .NET 9 installed (see above) and use the .NET version (`PoE.Uncrasher.zip`) instead.

+### Is this Allowed?
+The tool does not interact with the game client in any way that's not allowed.
+It reads from the client.txt file, which is explicitly allowed by GGG.
+Other than that, all it does is modify the process affinity/priority exactly as if you were using the task manager.
+This means it should be completely fine to use.